OXBO Energy

 Nathan Zenero

-Petroleum Engineer · Enterprise Software · Geothermal
+Subsurface Engineer · Enterprise Software · Geothermal

 Patent holder in automated forensic analysis of drillbits using computer vision.
 Two years of hands-on geoexchange construction and testing experience with the largest construction firms and research universities in the country.